iceablemedia/blackoot-lite/readme.txt

 = 1.1.4 =
 January 13th, 2016
 * Enhanced support for <!--more--> quicktag
-TODO: Update copyright to 2016
+* Updated copyright to 2016
-TODO: Test with WordPress 4.4.1
+* Tested with WordPress 4.4.1

 = 1.1.3 =
 November 23rd, 2015